Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 A formula should be removed if there is a serious issue with the formula or the formula has been disabled for a long period of time.

-The most common reasons for removing are when the formula has a non-open-source license or when the formula has been disabled for over a year.
+A formula should be removed if it has been disabled for a long period of time, it has a non-open-source license, or there is another serious issue with the formula that makes it not compatible with homebrew/core.

+**Note: disabled formulae in homebrew/core will be automatically removed one year after their disable date**

 ## Deprecate and Disable Reasons